 - In another bowl, whisk together the half-and-half, pumpkin puree, maple syrup, and vanilla extract.

 - Add the pecans to the dry ingredients and stir with a fork.

 - Add the wet ingredients, all at once, to the dry ingredients.
-Stir together with a fork until almost thoroughly combined.
-Using a large ice cream scoop, scoop scones dough by the 1/2-cupful onto the prepared baking sheet.
+Stir together with a fork until combined, but be careful not to overmix.
+Using a large ice cream scoop, scoop scones dough by the 1/4-cupful onto the prepared baking sheet.
 Leave about 2 inches of space between each scone.

 - Bake for 18 to 20 minutes or until browned slightly with dry tops.
 Allow to cool completely before glazing.

 - To make the glaze, beat all the ingredients together with a spoon.
 Thin with more maple syrup if it’s too thick to drizzle.
 Evenly drizzle scones with glaze.